ShlezingerLab/AI_Aided_KFs/README.md

 This work is a collaborative effort by researchers from:

-- Ben-Gurion University
+- Ben-Gurion University, Israel
-- ETH Zürich
+- ETH Zürich, Switzerland
-- KTH Royal Institute of Technology
+- KTH Royal Institute of Technology, Sweden
-- University of West Bohemia
+- University of West Bohemia, Czechia
-- Northeastern University
+- Northeastern University, USA

 ## Citation